New York Federal Kidnapping Lawyer

 In addition to the charges for kidnapping and attempted kidnapping outlined above, another related federal charge is kidnapping for ransom, as defined under 18 U.S.C. §1202.
 Under this law, it is a federal offense to accept, own, or get rid of ransom funds when someone knows the money was used for the purpose of obtaining ransom for a kidnapping.

 A person who violates this statute may have to pay a certain fine amount and/or spend up to ten years in jail.
 A person also may face federal penalties under this statute if they convey ransom funds across state or international boundaries, and the funds originated from a kidnapping offense that carries a prison term of more than 12 months.
-A federal defense attorney in New York could help someone build a case against their kidnapping for ransom charges.
+A New York federal attorney could help someone build a case against their kidnapping for ransom charges.

 What are the Potential Defenses Against Federal Kidnapping Charges?

-Call a Top Federal Kidnapping Criminal Attorney Today
+Speak To a Top New York Federal Kidnapping Lawyer Today